 How to Determine the Fair Market Value of Your Company

-If you are considering selling your business in the future or are just trying to strategically plan for the long-term, then determining the fair market value of your company is a crucial step.
+If you are considering selling your business in the future or are just trying to strategically plan for the long-term, then it is crucial that you determine the fair market value of your company.
 The difference between the fair market value and the purchase price can often be considerable; consequently, many sellers hire professional appraisers for business valuation.
 This cost can range from a few thousand dollars to $50,000; however, we highly recommend to hire a third party as most owners inaccurately estimate the value of their business, which can lead to disappointed expectations regarding the company’s value or a low sale that leaves hard-earned money on the table.

 (Are you in the process of selling your company?
 The first thing to do is to identify “destroyers” that can impact your company’s value.
 Click here to download your free “Top 10 Destroyers of Value“.)

 What Your Appraiser Will Look For